VivaCity data is supporting a landmark road safety initiative

 Whatsmore, because non-prescribed zebra crossings forego zigzag marks on the approach of the zebra, they can be installed at the mouth of a junction on side roads – where pedestrians are most likely to cross the road.

 Data guides future road safety regulations

 Currently there is no ‘DMRB standard’ for simplified zebras in Wales.
 Data from this trial will be used to determine if there is a strong business case for introducing clear regulations for simplified zebra crossings to make it easier for Welsh councils to prescribe them.

 Updates to the Highway Code made in January 2022 had the overarching theme of improving the safety of the most vulnerable road users, underpinned by the formalised hierarchy of road users concept.
 This hierarchy places road user type most at risk in the event of a collision – pedestrians – at the top.

 Employing the hierarchy concept in a use case particularly relevant to the side road zebra crossing trial in Cardiff, the Code update clarified that if people have started crossing and traffic wants to turn into a road, pedestrians crossing have priority and traffic must give way.

-It’s essential that accurate, comprehensive road user data that captures behaviors and interactions across every hierarchical layer, is at the heart of road safety policy and infrastructure decision-making.
-Intervention performance analysis from trials like this one in Cardiff, are key to road safety improvements that encourage active transportation and a sustainable road network for all.
+It’s essential that accurate, comprehensive road user data that captures behaviours and interactions across every hierarchical layer, is at the heart of road safety policy and infrastructure decision-making.
+Intervention performance analysis from trials like this one in Cardiff, are key to road safety improvements that encourage active travel and a sustainable road network for all.